philsturgeon/tech-talks/content/getting-specific-about-apis/source.md

 ---

-RPC?
-OpenAPI
+Buuuuut there are no SDK generators, application generators, etc

+Aaaaand your API has to be 100% Actual REST™ to use it

 ---

-REST?
-OpenAPI... maybe...
+## REST API

+a) JSON Schema /w HyperSchema

-probably JSON Schema + JSON HyperSchema
+b) JSON Schema + OpenAPI

-or Both!

 ---

-OpenAPI v3.1 might support JSON Schema *proper* as an "Alternative Syntax"

-(Remove the need for conversion and discrepancies)
+## RESTish or RPC API

+a) JSON Schema + OpenAPI

+b) 100% OpenAPI

 ---

-Get started with either of them.
-There are so many amazing benefits.
+Get started with either, and switch if you need to.

 ---